iStumblerLabs/KitBridge/README.md

 multiple platforms and UI modes easier, but without trying to emulate the iOS/tvOS app runtime on macOS or vice versa.

-Apps will have a single set of source files and one plist for each platform they want to target, along with storyboards, xibs, xcassets and other platform specific resources.
+Apps will have a single set of source files and one plist for each platform they want to target; along with storyboards, xibs, xcassets, and other platform specific resources.

 ## Support KitBridge! <a id="support"></a>

 Are you using KitBridge in your apps?
 Would you like to help support the project and get a sponsor credit?

 Visit our [Patreon Page](https://www.patreon.com/istumblerlabs) and patronize us in exchange for great rewards!

 ## Bridged Classes <a id="classes"></a>